 For men, sitting on an excessively thick wallet can also provoke your sciatica.
 Uneven seating will increase the imbalance in your spine and puts more pressure on your lumbar discs.
 Switch to a money clip or slimmer wallet or simply place your wallet in a different pocket if you plan to sit down.9

-5. Add Anti-Inflammatory Superfoods to your Diet for Sciatica
+5. Add Anti-Inflammatory Superfoods to your Sciatica Pail Relief Treatment

 Certain foods can help to reduce the inflammation around your sciatic nerve to reduce pain and expedite your healing.
 Some effective anti-inflammatory foods include: